-The runoff on page 12 was a one-against-one contest between the policy positions of M and K. Five voters ranked M's position over K's: 5 > 4
+The Runoff on page 12 was a one-against-one contest between the positions of candidates M and K. Five voters ranked M's policy position over K's.
+5 > 4

 Here is a second test with the same voters: K's position loses this one-against-one test.
-L's position wins by five votes to four: 5 > 4
+Candidate L wins by five votes to four.
+5 > 4

 Each person votes once with a ranked choice ballot.
-Pages 33 and 46 show two common, simple ballots.
-A workshop page demonstrates a Condorcet Tally table.
-And a simulation map illustrates Condorcet voters with two issue dimensions.
+Pages 33 and 46 will show two different, simple ballots.
+A workshop page will show a Condorcet Tally table.
+And a simulation map will show Condorcet voters with two issue dimensions.